Bukakecoin/bukakecore/contrib/README.md

 ### [Qos](/contrib/qos) ###

 A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Bukake network.
-This means one can have an always-on bukaked instance running, and another local bukaked/bukake-qt instance which connects to this node and receives blocks from it.
+This means one can have an always-on bankittd instance running, and another local bankittd/bankitt-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.